Vorkharium/vorkharium.github.io/_posts/2024-10-31-NetExec-and-CrackMapExec-Cheatsheet.md.md

 ```shell
 sudo apt install netexec
 ```
-CrackMapExec is by default installed in Kali Linux.
-However, we can use the following command of an installation is needed:
+CrackMapExec comes pre-installed on Kali Linux by default.
+However, if installation is required, the following command can be used:
 ```shell
 sudo apt install crackmapexec
 ```